The Worker Classification Dilemma in Small Business

 Class-action lawsuits and enforcement of worker classification are increasing, so entrepreneurs need to be informed, properly classify your workers under current laws, and talk with your legislators about suggestions for ways to improve the status quo for Vermont’s businesses, workers, and economy.

 Pat Heffernan is President of Marketing Partners in Burlington, VT, a board member of the Women Business Owners Network and co-chair of WBON’s public policy committee.
-This blog post is adapted from a Money & Your Business column recently published in BusinessVermont June 12, 2016.
+This blog post is adapted from a Money & Your Business column published in BusinessVermont June 12, 2016.